 In December, we end a series of movies under the theme of “Changing Times.”
 This month’s movie, Book Club (Holderman, 2018), is just totally fun.
 But how could it be anything else, given the four women who have starring roles?
 With Holderman in his directing début, the film examines the lively lives of women who are interested in avoiding elder status.

-The story seems to show how reading a book can change the behavior of friends who feel they are becoming “bored, middle-class women.”
+The story shows how reading a book can change the behavior of friends who feel they are becoming “bored, middle-class women.”

-Are the characters and their roles believable in Book Club?
-When one stops to think about the actors in the movie, I believe the very fact of their playing the roles tells a lot about our changing times.
+Are the characters believable in Book Club?
+When one stops to think about the actors in this movie, I believe the very fact of their playing the roles says a lot about our changing times.
 What do you think?